AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/rule-sets.md

 >[!NOTE]
 >
->Het kan 10 minuten duren voordat een regel of regel volledig is geactiveerd.
+>Het kan tot 20 minuten duren voor een regel of regel volledig geactiveerd is.
 U hoeft geen berichten te wijzigen of ritten opnieuw te publiceren voordat een regel van kracht wordt.

 <!--Currently, once a rule set is activated, no more rules can be added to that rule set.-->